DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Website/Business Owner Stories
 - I want to test the applications ease of navigation to ensure that users can easily find the information
    1. Users can navigate back to the home page from data tables.
-   2. Users are always redirected back to the selection screen when they have finished inputing a workout.
+   2. Users are always redirected back to the selection screen when they have finished inputting a workout.
    3. The list of features is clear and presented well.

 - I want information to be presented clearly in an easy to understand format
-   1. All data is formated onto a table with columns and rows.
+   1. All data is formatted onto a table with columns and rows.

 - I authentication to be easy and intuitive
    1. Users are prompted whether to login or signup.